 EVIDENCE (2013)

-Evidence is an interesting hybrid film that “stars” Radha Mitchell of Silent Hill and The Crazies and Stephen Moyer of True Blood as detectives trying to solve the mystery of a massacre of a bunch of people on a bus.
+Evidence is a really interesting mashup of a whodunit/police procedural and a found footage horror flick/slasher.
+It “stars” Radha Mitchell of Silent Hill and The Crazies and Stephen Moyer of True Blood as detectives trying to solve the mystery of a massacre of a bunch of people on a bus.